userver-framework/userver/scripts/docs/en/userver/functional_testing.md

 With `userver_testsuite_add()` function you can easily add testsuite support to your project.
 Its main purpose is:

-* Setup Python environment `virtualenv` or  uses existing one.
+* Setup Python environment `virtualenv` or use an existing one.
 * Create runner script that setups `PYTHONPATH` and passes extra arguments to `pytest`.
 * Registers `ctest` target.
+* Adds a `start-*` target that starts the service and databases with testsuite configs and waits for keyboard interruption to stop the service.

 @ref cmake/UserverTestsuite.cmake library is automatically addded to CMake path